 Some standard gestalt methods include:

-• Empty chair technique: The client imagines that someone is sitting in a chair opposite them, and the client talks through ideas, feelings, or scenarios.
+The client imagines that someone is sitting in a chair opposite them, and the client talks through ideas, feelings, or scenarios.

-• Exaggeration technique: The client makes exaggerated movements with their facial expressions and body at the therapist’s direction to bring awareness of the mind-body connection.
+The client makes exaggerated movements with their facial expressions and body at the therapist’s direction to bring awareness of the mind-body connection.

-• “Here and now” technique: This method focuses on increasing interpersonal mindfulness by having the client focus on the sensations, thoughts, and feelings experienced when interacting with the therapist or peers.
+This method focuses on increasing interpersonal mindfulness by having the client focus on the sensations, thoughts, and feelings experienced when interacting with the therapist or peers.

-The primary goal of gestalt therapy is to help clients become more aware of what is happening internally and in the environment around them, providing helpful context.
+The primary goal of Gestalt Therapy is to help clients become more aware of what is happening internally and in the environment around them, providing helpful context.
 Clients use discussions and exercises to improve self-awareness and learn how to value themselves and accept their experiences.

 The insights derived from psychodrama make it easier for clients to find healthier solutions to personal and interpersonal issues.
-Redpoint uses various exercises and activities to help clients examine unconscious processes that cause certain behaviors and thought patterns.
+The Redpoint Center uses various exercises and activities to help clients examine unconscious processes that cause certain behaviors and thought patterns.

 Clients may participate in the following during psychodrama sessions: